-Why choose Max the Mutt College of Animation, Art & Design to study Illustration?
+Why choose MTM College of Animation, Art & Design to study Illustration?

-Max the Mutt (MTM) is a college that simulates a realistic work environment for its students so they are prepared to enter the workforce.
+MTM is a college that simulates a realistic work environment for its students so they are prepared to enter the workforce.
 MTM now provides a 4-year Illustration & Storytelling for Sequential Arts diploma program with a focus on visual storytelling that teaches students the fundamentals of drawing, and trains students to work with industry standard programs like the Adobe Suite.
 MTM even offers a 2-semester graphic novel development course that will provide its graduates with a package that can be pitched to publishers!
-Other benefits of choosing Max the Mutt include:
+Other benefits of choosing MTM include:

 - Smaller class sizes which offer instructors the opportunity to provide more one-on-one time with students and the chance to get to know them personally